Electrolyte Polymers (Polyampholytes)

 Polymers which are chained molecules with carbons as the backbone,

-are the materials for engineering products and the building blocks of life.
+the materials for engineering products and the building blocks of life.

 We briefly describe our molecular dynamics simulation studies of randomly